Transformers in Medical Image Analysis: A Review: Transformers in medical image applications

 \subsubsection{Pure Transformer}

-Excluding the aforementioned variants of the Unet achitecture combining the Transformer with convolutions, Karimi \etal \cite{karimi2021convolution} tried to use simple self-attention between neighboring image patches without any convolution operations.
-Given a 3D image block, their network divided it into $n^3$ 3D patches, where $n = 3$ or $5$, and learned a 1D embedding for each patch.
-The network predicts the segmentation map for the center patch of the block based on the self-attention between patch embeddings.
+Excluding the aforementioned variants of the Unet architecture combining the Transformer with convolutions, Karimi \etal \cite{karimi2021convolution} tried to use simple self-attention between adjacent image patches without convolution operations.
+A 3D image is divided into $n^3$ 3D patches ($n = 3$ or $5$), and a 1D embedding is learned for each patch.
+Through the self-attention between patch embeddings, the network outputs the segmentation result of the center patch.
 Methods under such assumption could be easily recognized as pure Transformers.

 Cao \etal \cite{cao2021swin} proposed an Unet-like pure Transformer for medical image segmentation by feeding the tokenized image patches into the Transformer-like U-shaped Encoder-Decoder architecture with skip-connections for semantic feature learning in a local-global manner.
 Lin \etal \cite{lin2021ds} went a step further and proposed the DS-TransUNet, which first adopts dual-scale encoder sub-networks based on Swin-Transformer to extract the coarse and fine-grained feature representations of different semantic scales.
 A well-designed Transformer Interactive Fusion (TIF) module was also proposed to effectively establish global dependencies between features of different scales through the self-attention mechanism.
 To better leverage the natural multi-scale feature hierarchies of Transformers, Huang \etal \cite{huang2021missformer} proposed the MISSFormer, which has two appealing designs: 1) An enhanced Transformer Block as a feed forward network with better feature consistency, long-range dependencies and local context; and 2) An enhanced Transformer Context Bridge to model the long-range dependencies and local context of multi-scale features generated by the hierarchical Transformer encoder.